stevenc-stb/spdx-3-model/model/Hardware/Hardware.md

 1. for every `/Hardware/Hardware` The property listed under the physical are not available if virtualFlag = true

-2. for every `/Core/Process` with the processType = 'Instantiation' there MUST exist exactly one `/Core/Relationship` of type `instantiation` having that element as its `from` property and a `/Hardware/Hardware` as its `to` property with that element virtualFlag = true.
+2. for every `/Core/Process` with the processType = 'Instantiation' there MUST exist exactly one `/Core/Relationship` of type `instantiatedBy` having that element as its `from` property and a `/Hardware/Hardware` as its `to` property with that element virtualFlag = true.